-In Season 1 of Father Brown, the BBC series about a local priest who often finds himself solving the town’s biggest crimes, two nuns are murdered.
+In Season 1 of “Father Brown“, the BBC series about a local priest who often finds himself solving the town’s biggest crimes, two nuns are murdered.
 Father Brown investigates in the convent with the help of Sister Boniface (Lorna Watson), a young nun keen on detective fiction.

-Now, Bride of Christ Sister Boniface is back as the head sleuth with her own cozy mystery series.
+The Bride of Christ Sister Boniface is back as the head sleuth with her own cozy mystery series.
 “Sister Boniface Mysteries” serves up light-hearted murder mysteries set in rural Warwickshire, England during the 1960s.

-Sister Boniface is busy indulging her addiction to popular detective fiction and making wine at St Vincent’s Convent, but she’s about to become a secret weapon for the Great Slaughter Constabulary.
+When the series opens, Sister Boniface is busy indulging her addiction to popular detective fiction and making wine at St Vincent’s Convent, but she’s about to become a secret weapon for the Great Slaughter Constabulary.

 Boniface (in a role reprisal by Watson) is made the official Police Scientific Advisor.
 At a time when police forensics is rudimentary, Boniface’s I.Q. of 156, her PHD in forensic science and fully equipped crime laboratory make the nun a huge asset to the police.

 DNA is yet to be discovered.
 Blood testing can take days.
 The notion of trace evidence is in its infancy and the preservation of crime scenes is shockingly hit and miss.
 But if it’s a poison or the tiniest fiber or hair, Sister Boniface is on it.
 She’s more up to speed on the latest forensic techniques than the Police.
 Sister Boniface nun might be predisposed to forgive – but she’s also one heck of an amateur detective.

-Also by their sides: high-flying Bermudian Detective Sergeant Felix Livingstone, who is left reeling by a cast of eccentric local characters and his boss’s reliance on a nun.
+Also by their sides: high-flying but buttoned-up Bermudian Detective Sergeant Felix Livingstone, who is left reeling by a cast of eccentric local characters and his boss’s reliance on a nun.
 Felix was supposed to be on secondment to the Metropolitan Police but an administrative error lands him in Great Slaughter.
 Although as Sam points out, that “Nun” ensures they have the highest clean-up rate in the county.

 The period drama is produced by BBC Studios and created by Jude Tindall, who brought us “Father Brown,” based on the character created by G.K.
 Chesterton.
 The period series comes from the award-winning team behind hit series like “Father Brown” and “Shakespeare & Hathaway.